 Strategic Complements or Substitutes: The Case of Adopting Electronic Medical Records (EMRs) by U.S. Hospitals

 This paper studies the strategic effect on the choice of EMR vendors.
-EMR adoption can be strategic complements or substitutes.
-I find evidence of complements through a simple regression analysis.
-Then, I construct a dynamic oligopoly model to examine how hospitals evaluate complementarities.
-A dynamic framework allows for strategic timing incentives that are missing in the static model.
+EMR adoption exhibits strategic complements or substitutes.
+I find evidence of strategic complements through a simple regression analysis.
+To evaluate complementarities, I develop a dynamic oligopoly model allowing for strategic timing incentives that are missing in the static model.
 On average, the lifetime value of complementarities accounts for 12% of the median sunk cost of implementation.
-The counterfactual analysis suggests that policies incentivizing the adoption of the dominant local technology improve market coordination and hospital profit.
+The counterfactual analysis suggests that an incentive program rewarding coordination, not just adoption, is more effective in achieving interoperability, especially before the widespread adoption of the technology.

 Suggested Citation: Suggested Citation